1. For the best whitewater rafting trip, start by choosing difficulty level

-At The Adventure Company, we offer half day, full day, ¾ day, and multi day overnight trips in which you raft consecutive days whilst camping along the way.
+The best whitewater rafting trip for your group could be a couple hours or multiple days.
+The length is up to you!
+At The Adventure Company, we offer half day, full day, ¾ day, and multi-day overnight rafting trips in which you raft consecutive days whilst camping along the way.
 Half-day trips are around 2 hours of rafting time, ¾ day trips are 2 hours of rafting time and include lunch, and full day trips are 5 hours of rafting time and include lunch.
 If you choose a half-day trip, the morning will typically provide the best weather.

-Our trips begin in May and end on Labor Day (end date may fluctuate with water levels).
-Which summer month you choose will dictate the water level; in Colorado, the water in our rivers comes from melting snow.
+Whitewater rafting is a great way to experience Colorado in the late spring and summer months.
+Our rafting trips begin in May and end on Labor Day (end date may fluctuate with water levels).
+Which month you choose will dictate the water level; in Colorado, the water in our rivers comes from melting snow.
 Typically, rivers are low in May prior to the spring runoff that comes from this melting snow.
 Starting around the middle of May, our rivers usually begin to rise and come to a peak in early June.
-Then they gradually drop until the end of August, when the watermay become too low to raft.
+Then they gradually drop until the end of August, when the water may become too low for rafting.